 Producing and maintaining a 3D city model requires an interplay of several technical solutions and stakeholders, both of which vary from project to project.
 Many of the studied cases were likely to serve only a limited number of purposes or to pilot 3D modelling in a limited area.
 However, the interviews showed that this had not been the original intention in the cities.
 On the contrary, the common vision was close to the ideal of 3D city models serving as general platforms, including the capability to re-use the gathered data and models.

-Further, an increased degree of realism in visualisations, attained with 3D models, was seen as a key element in enhancing the interaction and trust between different stakeholders.
+Further, an increased degree of realism in visualizations, attained with 3D models, was seen as a key element in enhancing the interaction and trust between different stakeholders.
 This includes the notion of demonstrating impact as well as including all relevant stakeholders in the co-design and decision-making processes.

-Stakeholders inside and outside city organisations are a heterogeneous group of users that have varying needs, expectations and views of 3D city modelling.
+Stakeholders inside and outside city organizations are a heterogeneous group of users that have varying needs, expectations and views of 3D city modelling.
 The city interviewees stated that up-to-date guidelines and policies were missing or that the existing guidelines were not followed.
 Ambiguous terminology, lack of coordination and leadership, and the slow adaptation of standards frequently crippled communication and collaboration.
-Additionally, the lack of expertise was said to result in an incapacity to recognise the need for 3D city modelling and hence to define the requirements for the modelling projects.
+Additionally, the lack of expertise was said to result in an incapacity to recognize the need for 3D city modelling and hence to define the requirements for the modelling projects.

 Understanding the big picture

 By looking at the characteristics of the studied 3D city modelling projects and literature, it was possible to identify three partially overlapping operational cultures in the 3D city modelling scene: 3D GIS, BIM, and computer graphics.
 Each of these operational cultures (Figure 2) has a unique perspective on 3D city modelling and they often lead to differing realisations (Table 2).